 And when we say broad, we mean it encompasses different professions, settings, and practices.
 Doctors, nurses, dentists, physiotherapists, chiropractors, pharmacists, midwives, and many others are all healthcare practitioners—and within those professions, there are endless specialities.

 One of the key components of providing effective, efficient, and safe healthcare is making sure your healthcare practice works well together as a team.

 - What effective communication in healthcare looks like

 - Why communicating well in healthcare is important

 - 3 types of tools that are essential to working well together in a healthcare practice

-Teamwork in healthcare is a kind of collaboration between everyone—from nurses to administrative staff to practitioners—all to make sure that patients and clients are getting the best care possible.
+Communicating well in healthcare requires a certain degree of collaboration between everyone—from nurses to administrative staff to practitioners—all to make sure that patients and clients are getting the best care possible.
 (And if you’re running a remote-friendly healthcare practice, this is especially important.)

 It’s essential not only for members of the same profession—for example doctors working well with other doctors to provide the best possible care for a patient—but also for professionals working across various disciplines.

 Healthcare relies on multidisciplinary teamwork.
 After all, humans are complex and have many needs.
 Not all of these needs can be met by a single healthcare provider, or even a single profession.